MonsurFuad/Internet_Programming_Assignment_3/README.md

 ---

-## ❗ Security Notes
+## ❗ Security Notice

-- This project is for learning/demo only.
+This project is intended for **learning/demo purposes** only.

-- Do not use it in production.
-- No password hashing
-- No CSRF protection
+- Passwords stored in plain text (⚠️ Insecure)
-- No email verification
+- No CSRF, email validation, or hashing
+- Not production-ready

 ---

 ## 📚 License

-This project is open-source and free to use under the [MIT License](LICENSE).
+Free to use under the [MIT License](LICENSE).